-Joshua B. Goldberg, MEMBER, MANAGEMENT COMMITTEE
+Joshua B. Goldberg, Co-Managing Partner

 JOSHUA B. GOLDBERG is the Partner-in-Charge of the Chemical, Pharmaceutical and Biotechnology Department of Nath, Goldberg & Meyer (Formerly The Nath Law Group).
 Mr. Goldberg’s practice involves portfolio management and analysis, including the preparation, prosecution, and acquisition of U.S. and foreign patents across a wide range of technology areas, conducting reexamination proceedings, obtaining patent term extensions, conducting Paragraph IV analysis, the preparation of patentability, freedom to operate, non-infringement, and validity opinions, pre-litigation analysis and client counseling, patent portfolio valuation, conducting licensing negotiations, and the preparation of opposition filings before the European Patent Office.

 - Patent Estate Development, both in the U.S. and Internationally

 - U.S. and International Patent Application Drafting and Prosecution for Chemical, Pharmaceutical, and Biotechnology Innovations